Vash982/boxing-scraper/README.md

-	this web scraper takes some filters in input, to fill the dynamic form the application sends payloads to the php resources of the site that takes them as json, the php resources return a list of options that the user has to choose, the list  changes based on the options chosen earlier, Once the form is filled in, he application takes the fighters’ data from the source code of the page and prints them in an excel file
+	this web scraper takes some filters in input, to fill the dynamic form the application sends payloads to the php resources of the site that takes them as json, the php resources return a list of options that the user has to choose, the list  changes based on the options chosen earlier, Once the form is filled in, he application takes the fighters’ data from the source code of the page and prints them in an excel file. the source code gives a deeper documentation through commets.

 -HOW TO USE:
  	if you use NixOS as your main operating system, you can simply use the nix-shell command to download the necessary dependencies,